project-image

 Numbers, Pages, Status

-10 months ago – Thu, Jun 22, 2023 at 08:11:34 AM
+over 1 year ago – Thu, Jun 22, 2023 at 08:11:34 AM

 Hey friends - this is going to be a quick, clear, simple update!
 As of June 1, we are up over 300 pages of content written (about 310 based on layout tests, and our goal is 400 pages), and continuing to work on writing to get this thing on its way to your tables.
 We wanted to be preparing for print right now, but our team have continued to have some rather garbage luck with illnesses and other non-work life interruptions, so the Spring progress was not at the full speed we aimed for.
 We should be looking at locking-in layouts later this Summer.
 Art-wise, things are close to wrapping up, just a few spot illustrations remain!
 Since all the art being worked on at this point is related to story-items later in the chapters/books, we're not showing all of that like we do with the maps, but trust me - it's cute!